stepankartavykh/media-platform/README.md

 # Advanced media platform to understand what's going on.
 Several services must be created.
-Architectire building in progress...
+Architectire building for MVP in progress...

-Telegram bot to make analysis on news agenda.
+1. Frontend part (for start) is telegram bot.

 ## Description